framework-one/framework-one.github.io/source/documentation/3.1/index.markdown

     <cfoutput><div style="border: solid blue 1px;">#body#</div></cfoutput>

 When you access the application, you should see a blue box around the output you had before.
-Note that if you ask for `action=main.other` you'll get the blue box but you won't get `Welcome to FW/1!` because that came from a layout specific to the `main.default` action.
+Note that if you click the `Go away!` link or ask for `action=main.other` in the URL you'll get the blue box but you won't get `Welcome to FW/1!` because that came from a layout specific to the `main.default` action.

 Now create `layouts/default.cfm` containing: